Low Sperm Count: Causes, symptoms, diagnosis & treatment

 E. Y-Chromosome Microdeletions

-The interesting thing to know is that its the Y chromosome that determines ‘maleness’.
+The interesting thing to know is that it’s the Y chromosome that determines ‘maleness’.
 Over 2500 genes have to function in harmony for normal sperm production.
 Close to over 300 of these genes are located in the Y-Chromosome.
-If anyone of these genes do not function or are deleted during development, very low sperm count ultimately results.
+If anyone of these genes do not function or are deleted during development, a very low sperms count ultimately results.

 F. Obstructions in the Male Reproductive Tract

 A very common cause of low sperm count issues is blocked anywhere in the sperm transport pathways.
 Moreover, in some scenarios, the pathways are underdeveloped.
 In all these cases, sperm count will be low and imaging studies are usually required to find out the site of block or obstruction.
 Surgical recorrection though works for some patients.